N-able/API/APIv2/README.md

 $NC2Customers = Get-NCCustomerList -NcSession $Connection2
 ```

-Another useful pameter when connecting is the **DefaultCustomerID**, this sets the default scope for when calling cmdlets such as Get-NCDeviceList, so if I were to perform the following connection and function call it would only give me all devices associated with CustomerID 333
+Another useful pameter when connecting is the **DefaultCustomerID**, this sets the default scope for when calling cmdlets such as Get-NCDeviceList without a parameter, so if I were to perform the following connection and function call it would only give me all devices associated with CustomerID 333

 ``` powershell
 New-NCentralConnection "$NCentralFQDN" -JWT "$JWT1" -DefaultCustomerID 333
 $Customer333Devices = Get-NCDeviceList
 ```

+You can use **Set-NCCustomerDefault** to change the value afterwards.

 ## PowerShell WebserviceProxy

-As a preface to the usage of the New-WebserviceProxy cmdlet, we will focus on the v2 rather than v1 legacy API as the v1 maybe endpoint maybe deprecated at some point.
+As a preface to the usage of the New-WebserviceProxy cmdlet, we will focus on the v2 rather than v1 legacy API as the v1 endpoint maybe deprecated at some point.

 The main differences between the v1 and v2 endpoints are: